Officials: Northglenn water tested 12 times a day, still safe to drink after body found in reservoir - NewsBreak

 Hensel said Northglenn runs 50,000 water tests a year checking the terminal reservoir's parameter.
 It is a 9-square-acre lake that originates in a water ditch at 11,200 feet as snowmelt on Berthoud Pass and then flows into Clear Creek.
 From there it is diverted to Standley Lake and reaches the Northglenn facility through a pipeline.

-It's been a summer of mishaps at the Northglenn Water Treatment Plant.
+It's been a summer of trouble at the Northglenn Water Treatment Plant.

 In June, someone broke Northglenn’s water gates and made them inoperable.
 This resulted in a decrease to the city’s water supply but had no effect to the residents because there was ample storage water in Standley Lake.
 Hensel said there are no surveillance cameras at the Berthoud location because it's so remote.
 “It’s a couple-of-miles hike into the woods of Berthoud Pass," said Hensel.
 The incident is still under investigation.